 - Shawna Penders (Food Services): Student-Faculty Center dining hall.

 - Nancy Howard (Student Life Office): Student-Faculty Center conference room, Library Conference Room, Great Room, Trudy Room, Ransome Room, the Chapel, and classrooms.

 - Sue Johnson (Athletics): wrestling room and SHAC atrium

 - Sarah Woods (Operations): Moriarty Athletic Campus meeting room.

 After 10:00 p.m.
 Sunday–Thursday and after 11:00 p.m.
 Friday–Saturday, all external doors on campus buildings will be secured.
 Student houses are equipped with an electronic card access system.
 The system may not be subverted by propping doors open.
 Students who lose their ID cards must report the loss immediately to the Operations Department so that the lost ID card can be deactivated from the system.
 Any potentially dangerous or problematic behavior should be reported immediately to the nearest adult who will contact the necessary authorities.
 A security officer is on duty each afternoon and evening from 4:00 p.m. to midnight, and can be reached at 978-402-2389.

 Seniors are expected to lead by positive example, abide by school rules and expectations, and assume leadership roles within the community, either as elected student leaders or as models of appropriate behavior.
 In February, the senior class may propose adding privileges for the spring term.
-The proposal must be presented in writing to the acting director of student life.
+The proposal must be presented in writing to the dean of students.
 Approval of proposed privileges will be based on faculty assessment of senior leadership during the fall and winter terms.